Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 4. Relationship Between Arrays and Pointers

-In the C language, arrays and pointers have a very close relationship.
-It can be a confusing point for beginners, but understanding this relationship enables more flexible and efficient array manipulation.
+In C language, arrays and pointers have a very close relationship.
+This is a point that can be confusing for beginners, but understanding this relationship allows for more flexible and efficient array operations.

 Array Names Can Be Treated Like Pointers

-In C, an array name is treated as a pointer that points to the address of the first element.
-For example, see the following code.
+In C language, the array name is treated as a pointer to the address of the first element.
+For example, let’s look at code like the following.

 int arr[3] = {10, 20, 30};

-At this point, arr points to the same address as &arr[0], and *arr refers to the first element of the array (arr[0]).
+At this time, arr points to the same address as &arr[0], and *arr means the first element of the array (arr[0]).

 Accessing Arrays Using Pointers

-Arrays can be accessed by index, but the same operations are possible using pointers.
+Arrays can be accessed using indices, but the same operations are possible using pointers.

 int arr[3] = {10, 20, 30};